pengsl-lab/MSSL/README.md

 * --offset: downstream network
 * --scenario: warm-start or cold-start prediction
-* --dataclean: Whether to remove the test data from SSL
+* --dataclean: whether to remove the test data from SSL

 ## Requirements
 MSSL2drug is tested to work under: